calbertsen/covafillr/README.md

 Installing
 ----------

-covafillr version 0.2.1 can be installed from R with
+covafillr version 0.2.1 can be installed from CRAN with

 ``` r
 install.packages("covafillr",